Meshes

 Geometries

-Geometries define the region in spacetime which physics materials are constrained to.
+Geometries define the regions in spacetime where the emission physics originates from.
 There are three basic geometries currently available in Krang

 .